Last Updated: Dec 11, 2018

 If your kids are as excited about Christmas as you are, this clothespin wreath is a must!
 Start by deciding how you want to decorate your embroidery hoop and clothespins.
 We opted for a deep forest green spray paint for the embroidery hoop and a glistening gold spray paint for the clothespins.
 If you choose to use spray paint, set up a workstation outdoors and wear a safety mask.
 You can also use Christmas scrapbooking paper, washi tape or craft paint for more kid friendly options.

 After decorating the embroidery hoop and clothespins and letting dry overnight, it’s time to assemble!
 Place your clothespins around the embroidery hoop with the clips facing outwards.
 Once you have the perfect spacing, grab your glue gun and start gluing.
 Let dry overnight and then attach all of your Christmas cards.
-Try to off a variety of Christmas cards, from traditional to gorgeous nautical themed Christmas cards.
+Try to off a variety of Christmas cards, from traditional, to photo collage Christmas cards, to gorgeous nautical themed Christmas cards.
 Show off your crafty holiday decor by hanging your Christmas card holder from a hook or using a decorative ribbon.

 2. How to Make a Pine Cone Wreath